Warehouse Shelving

 Warehouse pallet racking is a type of shelving used for holding palletized goods.
 Palletizing goods makes sense as it makes handling, put away and picking so much easier.

-Loaded pallets can be stored directly on the floor, either singly, one pallet high (floor stacking) or stacked one on top of another (block stacking).
-However, it is a much more efficient use of space to use pallet racking to store pallets.
+It's possible to store loaded pallets directly on the floor, either singly, one pallet high (floor stacking) or stacked one on top of another (block stacking).
+This may be appropriate for some bulky items.
+However, it is a much more efficient use of space to utilise a high quality pallet racking system to store pallets systematically.

-Pallet racking is one of the most common warehouse storage systems.
-Essentially, it is a very heavy duty storage system that stores pallets of items in horizontal rows on multiple levels within a vertical, steel rack.
+Pallet rack systems are one of the most common warehouse storage systems.
+Essentially, it is a very heavy duty storage system that stores pallets of goods in horizontal rows on multiple levels within a vertical, steel rack.
 The pallets are typically loaded onto the racks and unloaded with the aid of a forklift.
 This approach maximizes the use of the vertical space in the warehouse.

-There are 3 main types of pallet racking:
+There are 3 main types of racking for pallets:

 2.1 Selective Pallet Racking (static racking)

 Selective pallet racking earns its name because you can “select” a pallet without having to move other pallets out of the way.
-It is the simplest and cheapest type of pallet racking and it works well with any type of forklift without the need for specialized lifting equipment.
+It is the simplest and cheapest type of pallet racking and it works well with any type of forklift without the need for specialized material handling equipment.

-This type of racking is most commonly designed to be 1 pallet deep (single deep), but if there are multiple pallets of the same item, then it can also be configured two pallets deep (double deep).
+A static pallet racking system is most commonly designed to be 1 pallet deep (single deep), but if there are multiple pallets of the same item, then it can also be configured two pallets deep (double deep).

 2.1.1 Single Deep